 Veteran Services Office (VSO) mission is to provide and assist all qualified military veterans and their families with information related to the Veteran's Administration (VA) benefits system; to provide assistance for the betterment of all qualified veterans and to assist in their time of need; and to access and use those services made available to the City & County of Denver to guide and help veterans.

 VA Eastern Colorado Healthcare System is the Denver-area healthcare center.
 Currently located at 1055 Clermont St., Denver CO 80220.
-The VA is working on a new medical center located on the old Fitzsimmons base, slated to open in 2015.

 My HealtheVet is the VA's Personal Health Record.
 It was designed for Veterans, active duty Servicemembers, their dependents and caregivers.
 My HealtheVet helps you partner with your health care team.
 It provides you opportunities and tools to make informed decisions.